zaidhafeez/PracticeDSA/README.md

 ## Contributions

-You can contribute in this repository by creating Pull Request after reviewing the repository definitely it will merge with ==main== repository
+You can contribute in this repository by creating Pull Request after reviewing the repository definitely it will merge with ```main``` repository